ImranOpenFin/SupportExcelExample/README.md

 ##### Prerequisites

-The launcher assumes you have the 'http-server' node module installed.
-If not use "npm install -g http-server" to install.
 The app will run on port 8080.

 ##### Cloning and branching
 	git clone https://github.com/ImranOpenFin/SupportExcelExample.git